HistoryThis section has been translated automatically.

 Clinical featuresThis section has been translated automatically.

-Thickened, yellowish, but mostly clearly brownish, hyperpigmented, wrinkled (elastotic) skin over the zygomatic arches, in the lateral periorbital and temporal region as well as on the nose (so-called lemon skin) and neck(cutis rhomboidalis nuchae).
+Areal, thickened, yellowish, but mostly distinctly brownish, hyperpigmented, wrinkled (elastotic) skin over the zygomatic arches, in the lateral periorbital and temporal region as well as on the nose (so-called lemon skin) and in the neck(cutis rhomboidalis nuchae).

-Single, but mostly grouped, non-inflamed comedones, with black corneal plugs in strongly dilated follicular openings (open comedones) as well as larger whitish-yellowish follicular cysts filled with crumbly fatty masses (closed comedones).
-In the zygomatic region mostly distinct hypertrichosis.
+Single, but mostly grouped, non-inflammatory comedones, with black horny plugs in strongly dilated follicular openings (open comedones) as well as larger whitish-yellowish follicular cysts filled with crumbly-greasy masses (closed comedones).
+In the zygomatic region, sometimes marked hypertrichosis.

-Rarely ectopic localisation is possible (so-called actinic comedone plaque on the forearm).
+Rarely, ectopic localization is possible (so-called actinic comedone plaque on the forearm).

-Frequently in combination with cutaneous precanceroses or carcinoma formations.
-Rarely the clinical picture is an indication of an underlying porphyria cutanea tarda.
+Frequent combination with cutaneous precancerous lesions or carcinoma formation.
+Rarely, the clinical picture is an indication of an underlying porphyria cutanea tarda.

 HistologyThis section has been translated automatically.

-Severe laminar or nodular elastosis of the upper and middle dermis, completely replacing the normal texture of the dermis; enlarged horny follicles with hair segments, atrophy of the follicle wall and sebaceous glands.
+Severe areal or nodular elastosis of the upper and middle dermis, completely replacing the normal texture of the dermis; expanded horny follicles with hair segments, atrophy of the follicular wall and sebaceous glands.
 Frequent melanin deposits in the superficial horny lamellae.